jakobnissen/ErrorTypes.jl/docs/src/usage.md

 invert(x::Integer) = iszero(x) ? none(Float64) : some(1/x)
 ```

+When annotating a function with a return type `T`, the return value gets converted at the end with an explicit `convert(T, return_value)`.

-Note in the first example that `none` can be returned, which was a generic instance of `ResultConstructor`.
-One purpose of `ResultConstructor` is that annotating the return type will cause this generic `none` to automatically convert to `Option{Float64}`.
-Similarly, one can also use a typeassert to ease in the construction of `Result`:
+In the function in this example, the function can return `none`, which was a generic instance of `ResultConstructor`.
+When that happens, `none` is automatically converted to the correct value, in this case `none(Float64)`.
+Similarly, one can also use a typeassert to ease in the construction of `Result` return type:

 ```
 function get_length(x)::Result{Int, Base.IteratorSize}